enebular/docs/en/InfoMotion/DataSource/Firebase/CreateDataSource.md

 ![CreateDataSource-datasource](./../../../../img/InfoMotion/DataSource/firebase/CreateDataSource-datasource.png)

 The keys for the settings can be found in your firebase web settings.
-More infomation is fllowing [Input Items].

 ![CreateDataSource-settings](./../../../../img/InfoMotion/DataSource/firebase/CreateDataSource-settings.png)